GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 - By Hierarchy: A node inherits all permissions of the parent node, unless permissions of its own are defined.
 A permission granted at project level is inherited by all instances; where permissions at a lower level override a permission at a higher level.

-Thus, the permissions of an individual resource are derived from both the class tree and the hierarchy tree with its nodes.
+Thus, the permissions of an individual *resource* are derived from both its class tree and the hierarchy tree with its nodes.
-However, the permissions of an individual statement are just derived from the class tree.
+The permissions of an individual *statement* are just derived from its class tree.

 ## Permission Concept